spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.md

 {% info_block infoBox %}

-They should contain the customer condition data you have set in the Back Office.
+They must contain the customer condition data you have set in the Back Office.

 {% endinfo_block %}